-Policymakers should identify a set of strategies and actions to achieve the goals for inclusive science education.
+Policymakers should identify a set of strategies and actions to achieve the goals for ISE.
 These strategies and actions should be initiatives that:

-Increase Access To Science Education

-Promote Cultural Sensitivity In Curricula Address Systemic Barriers To Science Education
+Increase Access To Science Education Promote Cultural Sensitivity In Curricula Address Systemic Barriers To Science Education

-Once strategies and actions are identified, a comprehensive implementation plan should be developed that includes timelines, responsibilities, and resources needed to achieve the goals for inclusive science education.
+Once strategies and actions are identified, a comprehensive implementation plan should be developed that includes timelines, responsibilities, and resources needed to achieve the goals for ISE.
 All steps in this process should be developed in consultation and with advice from relevant stakeholders.
 Most important is flexibility to accommodate changes in priorities and circumstances.
-All developments and improvements, as well as issues and problems, are related to a structural level, and policy makers CAN bring about change.
+All developments and improvements, as well as issues and problems, are related to a structural level, and policymakers CAN bring about change.

-Governance should involve a wide array of bodies with sufficient capability to obtain data and promote policies that may have an impact and sustainability in time.
-In relation to ISE issues it is critical to identify a range of institutional strategies, political bodies and policy-actions instrumental to achieve the inclusive goals marked, to reach the target participants in inclusive science education initiatives and develop a comprehensive implementation plan in consultation with relevant stakeholders.
+Governance should involve an array of bodies with sufficient capability to obtain data and promote policies that may have an impact and sustainability in time.
+In relation to ISE issues, it is critical to identify a range of institutional strategies, political bodies, and policy actions instrumental to achieve the specified inclusive goals, to reach the target participants in ISE initiatives, and to develop a comprehensive implementation plan in consultation with relevant stakeholders.

-Addressing and supporting inclusive science education issues at the policy level includes acting on accessibility and environmental justice to provide children, regardless of their socioeconomic or biographical situation, with equal opportunities to receive quality science equipment, as well as access to green spaces where they can learn and discover science phenomena.
-In line with Leader's 2019-2024 Strategic Agenda and the Council Conclusions on the New European Research Area, to promote a green, fair and social Europe:
+Addressing and supporting ISE issues at the policy level includes acting on accessibility and environmental justice to provide children, regardless of their socioeconomic or biographical situations, with equal opportunities to receive quality science equipment as well as access to green spaces where they can learn and discover science phenomena.
+This aligns with Leaders' 2019-2024 Strategic Agenda and the Council Conclusions on the New European Research Area to promote a green, fair, and social Europe: